Ensuring that women and girls have full access to digital technologies, devices and services

 About the EQUALS Access Coalition

 Worldwide, women are less likely to have access to the transformative power of the internet.
-The latest estimates from ITU suggests that women globally are 12% less likely than men to use the internet and also highlights that this gap is most pronounced in Least Developed Countries (LDCs), where women are 33% less likely to use the internet.
+The latest estimates from ITU suggest that women globally are 12% less likely than men to use the internet and also highlights that this gap is most pronounced in Least Developed Countries (LDCs), where women are 33% less likely to use the internet.

 It is critical that we address this digital gender gap and ensure women are not being left behind.
 The internet can bring women access to information, services, education, health care and economic opportunities.
 Addressing the digital gender gap will bring benefits to society, the economy and to individual women and families, while also contributing to the achievement of the UN Sustainable Development Goals.